If you’re new to gaming, you might be confused by all the terminology and unsure if you’re gaming at an optimal FPS.

 Even so, considering that higher framerates reduce input lag considerably, especially in multiplayer games, more is definitely better.

 As mentioned earlier, gaming at 120 FPS requires more expensive hardware, especially if you’re looking to run a graphical juggernaut such as Control at that frame rate.

 First, you will need a really powerful GPU, but depending on the game you’re playing, you might get away with something slightly cheaper.

 You will then need to find a monitor that supports not only 120 Hz but also one that can support a vertical synchronization technology that is appropriate for your GPU.
 This only applies if you want to enjoy all the benefits of 120 FPS gaming.

 If you’re looking to game with NVIDIA’s cards, you might run into a slight cost increase due to its G-Sync technology, which requires a special license for the monitor manufacturer.
 For AMD, things are slightly cheaper with its FreeSync tech.

 Beyond 120 FPS

 If you’re willing to fork out as much cash as required to have the 120 FPS experience, you should go for it, but we still need to give you the biggest drawback of 120 FPS gaming.

 The truth is that the eye test can’t provide the results you want from such a price increase.
 You might only notice it when you’re playing an online game reliant on high FPS.

 We’re primarily referring to shooter games such as Counter-Strike: Global Offensive.
 In those games, you will have a tangible advantage over an opponent who plays at a lower frame rate as you can see and react to them sooner.
 We’re talking about milliseconds here, which is unlikely to be something that most casual gamers are able to take advantage of.

-Competitive gamers, on the other hand, will be able to have a much better experience at 120 FPS, but the most elite eSports competitors go even further to 240 FPS or even 360 FPS.
-Those frame rates aren’t the standard yet but will be in years to come.
+Competitive players, however, can enjoy an improved experience at 120 FPS, but the top eSports competitors go further to 240 FPS or 360 FPS.
+These frame rates are not yet common, but they will be in the future.